-Dustin Rhodes Gives An Emotional Speech At ‘WWE Starrcade’ About His Father Dusty [Video]
+Dustin Rhodes Gives An Emotional Speech At ‘WWE Starrcade’ About His Father, Dusty [Video]

 — Joe in wis (@joecs1220) November 26, 2017

-Most importantly, Dustin said, is that there’s nothing more special than standing right in the Greensboro ring where his dad Dusty did.
-He would close by thanking the fans for loving and honoring the Rhodes’ family.
+Most importantly, Dustin said, was that there’s nothing more special than standing right in the Greensboro ring where his dad, Dusty, once did.
+He closed by thanking the fans for loving and honoring the Rhodes’ family.
 He received a resounding ovation for the speech, and stated that it was an “emotional night.”
-This was Dustin’s first Starrcade event in nearly 18 years, as he competed against Jeff Jarrett on December 19, 1999 in a Bunkhouse Brawl.
+This was Dustin’s first Starrcade event in nearly 18 years, as he competed against Jeff Jarrett on December 19, 1999, in a Bunkhouse Brawl.

 [Featured Images by WWE]